Karanei-Kimutai/strathmore-password-reset/README.md

 *   ✅ **Secure by Design**: Generates cryptographically strong passwords, uses a .env file for secrets, and includes a .gitignore to prevent accidental commits of sensitive data.

 *   ✅ **Intelligent Email Handling**: Automatically cleans up old reset emails and robustly parses the new link from the email body.

+*   ✅ **Password Notification Email**: Sends the generated password to your configured notification email address after a successful reset.

 *   ✅ **Pre-flight Configuration Tester**: A built-in script (test\_config.py) validates your setup before running the main application.